DeepkumarSingh/DeepKumar_BTECH1017922/README.md

 - `DELETE /api/users/profile` — Delete authenticated user's profile

 Note: The app protects routes using JWT present in the `Authorization: Bearer <token>` header.

-- Demo: (add URL here)

----

-If you'd like, I can also add example requests (curl/Postman collection) or expand the API docs with sample request/response bodies.